• Skip to primary navigation

 Halloween is such an exciting holiday.
 It's so fun to dress up and check out all the cute and creative costumes and decor that people come up with.

-Also, one of my favorite things about Halloween is the food.
+Another fun thing about Halloween is the food.
 I love to see how a simple snack or dish can become so fun, scary, or even disgusting sometimes.

-That's why I came up with this delicious, cute, and maybe creepy, strawberry and chocolate fudge mice.
+That's why I came up with this delicious, cute, and maybe creepy strawberry and chocolate fudge mice.
 It's a Halloween dessert that is easy to make (no artistic talents required), cute while still whole, but kind of scary when you bite it and see the inside.

 It is the perfect finger food, treat, or dessert for any Halloween party.